-ided; nented; d :he most challenging criteria to meet.
+Having previously explored tall office building deep retrofit case studies, in 2020 (High Rise Low Carbon Office Deep Retrofit Profiles, August 2020), this research team turned its focus to a global search for deep retrofits of existing high-rise residential buildings that resulted in annual operational carbon emissions at or below LL97's 2030 carbon cap, limiting the search to climate zones similar to New York and only including projects with verified pre- and post-retrofit energy data.
+This last requirement, as with the office building survey, proved among the most challenging criteria to meet.
 Nonetheless, fourteen retrofit projects are presented that resulted in significant energy and GHG reductions.
-A major passive house renovation of an emptied tower

-all in Ontario, new heating and controls

-case in an affordable Manhattan rental,

-DW replacing in-apartment fan coil

-units with air source heat pumps

-aaarah

-esearch while tenants remained in place,

-bal incremental improvements in a

-xisting lower east side co-op over a ten year

-S span, a completely new facade

-tional for an iconic Cambridge building,

-V and many more, this diverse set

-iting of retrofit projects was able

-imilar to achieve an average of 33%

-ng reduction in their site energy use

-nd intensity (EUI), with several cutting

-is last their energy use in half.

-Ce

-ng the

-[kBtu/sf]
+A major passive house renovation of an emptied tower in Ontario, new heating and controls in an affordable Manhattan rental, replacing in-apartment fan coil units with air source heat pumps while tenants remained in place, incremental improvements in a lower east side co-op over a ten year span, a completely new facade for an iconic Cambridge building, and many more, this diverse set of retrofit projects was able to achieve an average of 33% reduction in their site energy use intensity (EUI), with several cutting their energy use in half.

-Post-Retrofit EUI Low to High
+Site EUI [kBtu/sf] Post-Retrofit EUI Low to High

-The bar graphs below show pre- and post-retrofit metered Site FUI for each building, ordered by lowest to highest post-retrofit Site EUI.
+The bar graphs below show pre- and post-retrofit metered Site EUI for each building, ordered by lowest to highest post-retrofit Site EUI.

-Wilmcote House Ken Soble Tower Valla Torg

-172 E 4th St
+160 Wilmcote House Ken Soble Tower Valla Torg 172 E 4th St Rivermark Apartments Gateway Plaza International Tailoring Building 340 On The Park Belmont Towers French Apartments Moulins de la Pointe Putnam Square Roosevelt Landing Polyclinic Apartments pre-retrofit post-retrofit

-Rivermark Apartments

-Gateway Plaza

-nternational Tailoring Building

-340 On The Park

-French Apartments

-Moulins de la Pointe

-Putnam Square

-Roosevelt Landing

-Polyclinic Apartments